orbforge/orb-docs/docs/setup-sensor/macos.md

 brew services start orbforge/orb/orb
 ```

-If you don't want/need a background service or would likse to use other CLI functions, you can run:
+If you don't want or need a background service or would like to use other CLI functions, you can run:

 ```bash
 /opt/homebrew/opt/orb/bin/orb help